Research centres, institutes and networks

 Directors: Stephen Hodkinson, Department of Classics, and Bill Cavanagh, Department of Archaeology

 Centre for Late Antique and Byzantine Studies (CLABS)

 The Centre for Late Antique and Byzantine Studies aims to foster interest in the Late Antique period in western Europe and the Byzantine Empire in the Balkans, north Africa and the Eastern Mediterranean, broadly during the period c.
 AD 300 to AD 900.

 Directors: Doug Lee, Department of Classics, and Andrew Poulter, Department of Archaeology

 The Institute for the Study of Slavery aims to pursue and publish research on contemporary, as well as historical, slavery in all parts of the globe and through all historical periods; to stimulate cross-cultural and comparative work on slavery.

-Directors: Stephen Hodkinson, Department of Classics, and Dick Geary, School of History
+Directors: Stephen Hodkinson, Department of Classics, and Dick Geary, Department of History

 Nottingham Institute for Research in Visual Culture (NIRVC)

 The Nottingham Institute for Research in Visual Culture aims to promote research in art-historical and visual culture studies, drawing on a range of disciplines, within and beyond the university.